thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 This type of reconciliation guarantees that all the orders that were abandoned before the start of the current run of scheduler are guaranteed to be consistent once scheduler run is complete

-Since relying on client to reconcile all orders is not a good idea as the client can have network issue & never reconcile an order.
-So, irrespective of whether the client does the reconsiliation (or) not, we want a mechanism within the application itself that does auto reoncilation at regular intervals.
-This is where scheduled reconcilation comes in
+Since relying on client to reconcile all orders that were failed midway is not a good idea as the client might never be able to contact the server due to network issue or some other reason, we want a mechanism within the application itself that does auto reconciliation at regular interval.
+This is where scheduled reconciliation comes in

 At regular interval we have to [schedule a task](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#scheduling) to be run within our application that does the reconciliation

-For each run of the scheduled tasks run, this is what the reconciler does
+For each run of the scheduled task, this is what the reconciler does

 * `order-service` will fetch all orders that are in `initialized` state
 * Attempt to acquire exclusive row level lock on each of the above orders.
 If lock cannot be acquired, just skip over it as this order is current being processed by some other instance